-Five of Kamloops' leading business resource organizations have come together to launch a collaborative entrepreneurship resource program dedicated to providing business planning, employment skills training, finance connections and access to local business resources.
+Kamloops' business resource organizations work together to deliver a collaborative entrepreneurship resource program dedicated to providing business planning, employment skills training, finance connections and access to local business resources.

 Community Futures Thompson Country’s focus is on providing entrepreneurs and business owners access to complimentary business resources, professional business counselling, start-up loan assistance, job placement, training and more.

 Open Door Group is a non-profit organization built on the fundamental belief that everyone has the ability to succeed.
 They provide tailored employment services to individuals and businesses in order to build strong workforce ecosystems and thriving local communities.

 Venture Kamloops is the economic development organization for the City of Kamloops.
 Their mission is to give every local business the best chance to succeed and create economic growth in Kamloops.